wader/fq/format/tls/tls.md

 Supports decoding of most standard records, messages and extensions.
-Can also decrypt most standard cipher suites in a PCAP with traffic in both directions if a NSS key log is provided.
+Can also decrypt most standard cipher suites in a PCAP with traffic in both directions if an NSS key log is provided.

 ### Decode and decrypt providing a PCAP and key log